second-state/chat-with-chatgpt/README.md

 This GitHub app is powered by the [GPT3.5 model](https://openai.com/blog/introducing-chatgpt-and-whisper-apis), Rust, and [WasmEdge](https://github.com/WasmEdge/WasmEdge).

-If you'd like to deploy this GitHub App in your own orgnization, please find our email by visiting [our profile](https://github.com/second-state) and send an email to us.
+If you'd like to deploy this GitHub App in your own orgnization, please refer to [this repo](https://github.com/flows-network/chatgpt-github-app) including the source code in Rust and deployment instruction.